QualiSystems/devguide_source/_shells/9.3.0/sharing-shells-with-community.md

 ## Publishing a new shell

 To share a shell with the Quali Community, all you need to do is post it in our community.
-Sign in to <a href="https://community.quali.com/integrations" target="_blank">Quali’s Community Integrations</a> page with a community user, click the **Share an Integration** button, fill in the details.
+Sign in to <a href="https://community.quali.com/integrations" target="_blank">Quali’s Community Integrations</a> page with a community user, click the **Share an Integration** button and fill in the details.

 For example: